AtmosCoders/PyCAS/README.md

-# AtmosPythonists
-A group of Python users in the Centre for Atmospheric Science
+# PyCAS in the Centre for Atmospheric Science